Big Three (colleges)

-The Big Three, also known as HYP (Harvard, Yale, Princeton), is a historical term used in the United States to refer to Harvard University, Yale University, and Princeton University.
+Big Three and HYP (Harvard, Yale, Princeton) are historical terms used in the United States to refer to Harvard University, Yale University, and Princeton University.
 The phrase Big Three originated in the 1880s, when these three colleges dominated college football.
 In 1906, these schools formed a sports compact that formalized a three-way football competition which began in 1878, predating the Ivy League.
 The rivalry remains intense today, though the three schools are no longer national football powerhouses, and schools continue to refer to their intercollegiate competitions as "Big Three" or "Harvard-Yale-Princeton" meets.

 Historic status

 In 1908, Scotsman Robert Knox Risk wrote the following about the state of American universities during the early 20th century.

 Princeton, like [Harvard and Yale], confers some social distinction upon its graduates.
 In this respect Harvard, Yale, and Princeton are the Western Counterparts of Oxford and Cambridge, and are maintained largely for the sons of rich men.
 Members of the American aristocracy would send their boys to one or other of these three universities if there were any aristocracy in the United States.

 Edward Digby Baltzell wrote: "The three major upper-class institutions in America have been Harvard, Yale, and Princeton."
 These colleges have, in the past, been set apart from others by a special historic connection with the White-Anglo-Saxon Protestant (WASP) establishment.
 Of the three, Princeton University was traditionally the preferred choice of the Southern upper class.
 While describing the recruiting process for the Rough Riders, Theodore Roosevelt, mentioned the Ivy League schools including Harvard, Yale, and Princeton as target schools.

 We drew recruits from Harvard, Yale, Princeton, and many another college; from clubs like the Somerset, of Boston, and Knickerbocker, of New York; and from among the men who belonged neither to club nor to college, but in whose veins the blood stirred with the same impulse which once sent the Vikings over sea.